hazelcast/charts/README.md

 helm init --service-account=tiller
 ```

-## Kubernetes Environments
+# Troubleshooting in Kubernetes Environments

-Following Kubernetes Environments are supported by Hazelcast Helm Charts.
-You need to make sure Helm and Tiller is configured correctly in your kubernetes cluster.
+If you have helm and Tiller is intalled in your system.
+You can start deploying Hazelcast Helm Charts to your kubernetes cluster.
+This is the list of some common problems you might face while deploying Hazelcast

-# Minikube
+### Why is Mancenter LoadBalancer in pending state?

 [Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
-It does not come with LoadBalancer so Management Center can't be accesible with external IP.
+However, It does not come with LoadBalancer so Management Center can't be accesible with external IP.

 You can see below that EXTERNAL-IP is pending when you install hazelcast helm charts via `helm install` and execute `kubectl get services` right after.